You make sense,

 You are not alone

-I approach this work as a relational process, shaped by both my professional experience and my personal understanding of what it’s like to move through the world as a neurospicy and sensitive human.
+My work is shaped by both my professional experience and my personal understanding of what it’s like to move through the world as a neurospicy and sensitive human.

 I know how easy it can be to wonder if something is wrong with you, if you’re doing enough, or if you’re somehow too much.
-Much of my work honors the reality that we live in a world that wasn’t built with our unique brains, sensitive nervous systems, and the limitless possibilities for human expression in mind.
-This can deeply impact how we relate to ourselves and others.
+Much of my work holds the reality that we live in a world that wasn’t built with our unique brains, sensitive nervous systems, and the full range of human expression in mind.
+This deeply impacts how we relate to ourselves and others.

 A smiling woman holding a small dog outdoors on grass, with trees in the background.